Q and A

 Are there cultural or religious affiliations?
 No offense, but is this some kind of cult?

-If you can call a group of people who love the outdoors and are interested in the kinship of humankind a cult, then maybe we are.
+If you can call a group of people who love the outdoors and are interested in the kinship of humankind a cult, then maybe we are!
 All kidding aside, we are simply a group of individuals, from a variety of backgrounds and with varied beliefs, who enjoy the company of others.

 I have a job and don’t have a lot of extra time to give to the community.
 Am I still welcome?

+Without a doubt, working people are welcome.
+The perk in this case, is that you could have a home- cooked meal ready for you after a long day at work!
 We do think that being a part of a community involves taking on some group responsibilities.
 There are many ways that people can contribute to the community either on a regular basis or at various times of the year - helping in the kitchen, gardening, cutting grass, cleaning, shoveling snow, stacking wood, being a social convener, to name just a few.
-Got a hidden talent that could benefit the group?
-We’d love to learn about it.

 What does "agents protected" mean?